 - Garmin will deliver on selected integration of key peripherals (including 3rd party)

 - Garmin will deliver on integration with STRAVA.

 - Actually that all amounts to ‘a fair bit’ but is that bit worth a £500 upgrade?
 And will it make me any faster?

 LOGICAL PREDICTION: A 930XT for KONA 2017ish.
 Followed less than a year later by a 935XT to include optical HR.

 RUMOURED/ALTERNATE PREDICTION: Forerunner 935XT will be released in Q1.2017 (not 930xt) it will be called Forerunner 935 (not 935XT) and will be round.

 Since writing the original version of this post in 2015, a lot of what I ORIGINALLY predicted came true in the sense of the new functionality & hardware being incorporated into the Fenix 3HR, Fenix 5, CHRONOS, 630, 820 and 735XT.
-What I did not predict was the significant improvement of the 920XT’s firmware.
-January’s Fenix 5 announcement and subsequent March release puts the 930XT back to KONA 2017 in reality.
+What I did not predict was the significant improvement of the F3/920XT’s firmware.
+January’s Fenix 5 announcement and subsequent March release puts the Forerunner 935 back as far as KONA Q3.2017.
 On the other hand the optical 735XT from May 2016 makes the Forerunner 635 (six) and 925XT MUCH LESS likely to the point where the 925XT will NEVER happen.
-I still think the 635 will rear its head this year with CIQ2 support and Running Dynamics 3 support.
+I still understand that the 635 will rear its head this year with CIQ2 support and Running Dynamics 3 support.